Santa’s Gingerbread House – A New Tradition at the Mitchelmore’s

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on December 22, 2013, in Tradition and tagged Christopher Mitchelmore, Gingerbread, Labrador, Newfoundland & Labrador, Santa, Santa Claus, Straits-White Bay North, The Straits White Bay North, tradition.
+Posted on December 22, 2013, in Culture and tagged Christopher Mitchelmore, Gingerbread, Labrador, Newfoundland & Labrador, Santa, Santa Claus, Straits-White Bay North, The Straits White Bay North, tradition.
 Bookmark the permalink.
 Leave a comment.